Xyl2k/OppaiGallery/README.md

 =========
 « OppaiGallery » is a offline (not designed for online usage) library manager for R18 Japanese pornography artworks.
 It display latests media added, support search, tags, random feature and have also a mini admin panel.
+Just put it on a NAS or a raspberry pi with local web server feature.

 > **SQL Procedures**:
 > SQL DB include 4 procedures and need 5 tables, sql procedures can be called like this: